hemerajs/hapi-hemera/README.md

     }
 })

-// There is a method called `pattern` which enrich the passed data with the base pattern
+// The basePattern is merged with the pattern

 hemera.act({ a: 1 })